 From there, immediately begin stage three (which is the same as if you took the cable car):

-To reach the summit of Teide, follow the Telesforo Bravo trail (trail 10) up the mountain.
+To reach the summit, follow the Telesforo Bravo trail (trail 10) up the mountain.
 Some hikers are able to make the climb in about 20 minutes, while other people can take over an hour.
 Whatever your level of fitness, take your time and watch your footing.
 Loose rocks can be found on the path.

 If you want to do the hike from the cable car (and did not sleep at the Altavista Refuge), remember that a permit is required and only 200 permits are issued per day.
 Request your permit as far in advance as possible!
 Permit requests can be submitted here.
 An alternative is to book the guided cable car tour, which includes the permit.
 Book the cable car guided tour with summit permit here.